Operation Ichi-Go: Henan

 Chinese communications were poor and the defense of Luoyang was uncoordinated.
 Chiang intended to allow the Japanese to close around Luoyang - the city was fortified and contained provisions for weeks - and then attack the flanks once the Japanese became overextended; this tactic had been used successfully before to defend Changsha.
 According to Jiang, he requested permission to attack as early as 23 and 24 April, but did not receive Chiang's permission until 1 May; by that time the Japanese had advanced too far.
 Poor communications also hampered the direction of reinforcements to Luoyang.
 The Japanese encircled Luoyang on 14 May and captured the city on 25 May.
-The Chinese lost more than 19,000 troops from the three divisions defending the city.
+The Chinese lost more than 19,000 troops killed, wounded, or missing from the three divisions defending the city.
 On 26 May, the Japanese Army reported Chinese casualties as 4,386 killed and 6,230 captured, and Japanese casualties as 80 killed and 281 wounded.

 At the same time as the battle of Luoyang, Chinese 36th Army Group retreated and its commander, Lieutenant general Li Jiayu, was killed.
 The Japanese pursued Tang's westward retreat as far as the Tong Pass.
 Combined with an advance north from Wuhan, the Japanese captured the railway.

 Contemporary Chinese analysis identified additional factors for the collapse of the First War Zone, some of which were related to the general degeneration of the Chinese military.
 According to one critic, Tang's command and control was poor and he abandoned his army; Tang was generally seen to have been in effective control of the First War Zone.
 The local population - alienated by wartime deprivation, state corruption, and the First War Zone's aggressive requisitions - also withheld support.
 Incidents included civilians attacking Chinese troops, stealing abandoned weapons, and refusing to obey orders to destroy highways.
 According to American reports, Kogo met only "token resistance".
 Theodore H. White observed Chinese officers neglecting their duties and that within three weeks "a Chinese army of 300,000 men had ceased to exist".